wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 L.

-Steam-boats — Fulton — torpedoes — attempt to
+Steam-boats--Fulton--torpedoes--attempt to
-blow up the Plantagenet — kidnapping
+blow up the Plantagenet--kidnapping

 Joshua Penny.